Get money saving tips straight to your inbox

 Equity release describes a range of products only available to you if you are older, typically over the age of 55.
 They allow you to release the equity (cash) tied up in your home without moving.

 The products usually have no fixed term and allow you to stay in your home for the rest of your life, unless you have to move into long-term care, or if you break the terms of your equity release contract, for example if you let your home fall into disrepair.

 Equity release schemes can be helpful in certain circumstances, but are not suitable for everyone.
-For example, they can be expensive and inflexible if your circumstances change and may affect your entitlement to state or local authority benefits.
+They can be expensive and inflexible if your circumstances change.
+They may also affect your entitlement to state or local authority benefits.

 Equity release schemes are not the same as sale-and-rent-back schemes, which are very risky and should only be considered as a last resort.